 Chitons have difficulty righting themselves if they become overturned in soft sand.
 It is unlikely they will get flipped once they get used to the aquarium, but during the first week they may become disoriented and end up on your sand where they are vulnerable to being overturned.
 In this event, you should place them, (orange side down), on a hard surface, such as the rock work in your aquarium.
 In short time your Chiton will have the aquarium mapped out, and will give you little trouble over its relatively long lifespan.

-Even though Chitons are easily cared for and long lived, (some species live up to 20 years in the wild), they prefer water with no ammonia, no nitrites, and low levels of nitrate.
-They range from 1''-3''.
+Chitons prefer stable aquarium systems with low levels of nitrates.
+These chitons can live up to 3 years in captivity, and they range from 1''-3''.
 Most of the fuzzy Chitons we send are between one and two inches.
 We prefer to send the smaller Chitons because they have higher survivability in shipping than the adults.